Christopher Dorner shootings and manhunt: Termination and failed appeal

 In 2008, Dorner was fired by the LAPD for making false statements in his report and in his testimony against Evans.
-Dorner's attorney, Quan, stated that Dorner was treated unfairly and was being made a scapegoat.
-Dorner appealed his termination by filing a writ of mandamus with the Los Angeles County Superior Court.
-Judge David Yaffe wrote that he was "uncertain whether the training officer kicked the suspect or not" but nevertheless upheld the department's decision to fire Dorner, according to the Los Angeles Times.
-Yaffe ruled that he would presume that the LAPD's accusations that Dorner's report was false would stand even though he did not know if his report of Evans kicking Gettler was false.
-This enraged Dorner, who yelled out in disbelief at the end of the hearing, "I told the truth!
-How can this [ruling] happen?".
+Dorner's attorney, Quan, stated that he was treated unfairly and was being made a scapegoat.
+Dorner appealed his termination by filing a petition for a writ of mandamus with the Los Angeles County Superior Court.
+Judge David Yaffe wrote that he was "uncertain whether the training officer kicked the suspect or not" but nevertheless upheld the department's decision to fire Dorner, according to the Times.
+Yaffe ruled that he would presume that the LAPD's accusations that Dorner's report was false would stand, even though he did not know if the report was indeed false.
+This enraged Dorner, who yelled out in disbelief at the end of the hearing: "I told the truth!
+How can this [ruling] happen?"

 Dorner appealed to the California Court of Appeal, which affirmed the lower court's ruling on October 3, 2011.
 Under California law, administrative findings (in this case by the LAPD) are entitled to a presumption of correctness and the petitioner (in this case Dorner) bears the burden of proving that they were incorrect.
 The appeals court concluded that the LAPD had substantial evidence for its finding that Dorner was not credible in his allegations against Evans.

 Manifesto for killings

-In early February 2013, coincident with the start of a series of revenge shootings, Dorner was purported to have posted a detailed note on his Facebook page, discussing his history, motivations, and plans.
+In early February 2013, coincident with the start of a series of revenge shootings, Dorner was purported to have posted a detailed note on his Facebook page, discussing his history, motivations and plans.
 This 11,000-word post became known as his "manifesto".

-Dorner listed 40 law enforcement personnel whom he was prepared to kill and stated: "I know most of you who personally know me are in disbelief to hear from media reports that I am suspected of committing such horrendous murders and have taken drastic and shocking actions in the last couple of days", the posting began.
+Dorner listed forty law enforcement personnel whom he was prepared to kill and stated: "I know most of you who personally know me are in disbelief to hear from media reports that I am suspected of committing such horrendous murders and have taken drastic and shocking actions in the last couple of days", the posting began.
 "Unfortunately, this is a necessary evil that I do not enjoy but must partake and complete for substantial change to occur within the LAPD and reclaim my name.
 The department has not changed since the Rampart and Rodney King days.
 It has gotten worse...."
 Dorner issued a single demand: a public admission by the LAPD that his termination was in retaliation for reporting excessive force.
-He also asked journalists to pursue "the truth", pointing out specific lines of investigation for reporters to follow under the Freedom of Information Act.
+He also asked journalists to pursue "the truth", pointing out specific lines of investigation for them to follow under the Freedom of Information Act.

-On February 9, 2013, in response to Dorner's manifesto and the start of the killing spree, LAPD Chief Charlie Beck informed Dorner through the media that there would be a review of the disciplinary case that led to Dorner's dismissal.
+On February 9, 2013, in response to the manifesto and the start of the killing spree (February 3), LAPD Chief Charlie Beck informed Dorner through the media that there would be a review of the disciplinary case that led to his dismissal.
 Beck said officials would re-examine the allegations by Dorner that his law enforcement career was undone by racist colleagues.